johnstonbl01/clementinejs/versions/fcc.md

 **Project / Root Folder** - The project directory.
 This directory contains:

+- _.env_ - An environment configuration file that contains GitHub API information.
+This file must be [manually created](#local-environment-variables) and is not present when cloning the repository.
+This file is included in the `.gitignore` file and will not be tracked by Git.
 - _.gitignore_ - A file specifying which directories git should ignore when pushing to the master
 - _LICENSE.md_ - Text file containing license information
 - _README.md_ - Readme file for GitHub